-All costs that can be attributed to individual sub-funds will be charged to these sub-funds.
+All costs that can be allocated to specific sub-funds will be charged to those sub-funds.

 Costs that can be allocated to individual unit classes will be charged to those unit classes.
 Costs pertaining to some or all sub-funds/unit classes will be charged to those sub-funds/unit classes in proportion to their respective net asset values.